ncatlab/nlab-content/pages/7/8/9/3/23987/content.md

   **Superconducting quantum computers in RIKEN**

   > [Superconducting quantum computers](qbit#SuperconductingQBitsReferences) have garnered significant attention in recent years.
 Having their scalability and controllability, they are regarded as one of the most promising physical systems for realizing [[quantum computation]].
 In this presentation, I will give an overview of the superconducting quantum computers based on the ones developed in [RIKEN](https://www.riken.jp/en/research/labs/rqc/).
 Furthermore,  I discuss gate schemes and control mechanisms for further improvements.

 \linebreak

+### May 2025

+* 05 May 2025

+  Malo Cadoret (ONERA, The French Aerospace Lab, Centre de Palaiseau):

+  **Progress towards the development of a compact quantum cold-atom inertial measurement unit for onboard applications**

+  > Since the 1990’s, a new generation of inertial sensor based on matter-wave interferometry has appeared: accelerometers [1], gradiometers [2] and gyroscopes [3] have been developed and demonstrated high sensitivity, accuracy and long-term stability that outperforms the classical sensors.
+Major applications for atom interferometers are today geophysics, inertial navigation and fundamental physics.
+However, most of the [[quantum sensing|quantum sensors]] are nowadays lab-based experiments and cannot perform onboard measurements, except for some notable exceptions such as ONERA’s marine and airborne gravimeter [4, 5].
+In this talk, I will present our progress towards the development of a complete cold-atom Inertial Measurement Unit (IMU).
+Our goal is to have a single atomic sensor that will alternatively measure each inertial component (3 accelerations and 3 rotations).
+Every atomic measurement will be hybridized with a set of classical inertial sensors.
+Hybridization enables to combine the advantages of both classical and quantum technologies and to provide accurate continuous measurements with high dynamic range, in the scope of onboard inertial navigation compatibility.
+I will present our last results published in [6] regarding the development of a compact atomic gyroscope using magnetically-launched atoms.

+  > [1] V. Menoret et al., Sci Rep 8, 12300 (2018). \linebreak
+  > [2] M. J. Snadden et al. Phys.
+Rev. Lett 81, 971 (1998) \linebreak
+  > [3] T.L.
+Gustavson et al., Phys.
+Rev. Lett 78 2046 (1997) \linebreak
+  > [4] Y. Bidel et al., Nat.
+Com.
+9 627 (2018) \linebreak
+  > [5] Y. Bidel et al., J. Geod.
+94 20 (2020) \linebreak
+  > [6] C. Salducci et al. Sci.
+Adv.10,eadq4498 (2024)

+\linebreak